Counting Operations

 Nested loops multiply operations across all levels.
 An outer loop running n times with an inner loop running n times creates n × n iterations.
 If each iteration has k operations, the total is n × n × k.

-The diagram shows nested loops as a grid.
-The outer loop runs n times vertically.
-For each outer iteration, the inner loop runs n times horizontally.
-This creates n² total iterations.
-Each cell in the grid represents one execution of the inner loop body.
+Picture nested loops as a grid: the outer loop runs n times, and for each outer iteration the inner loop runs n times, creating n² total iterations.
+Each cell is one execution of the inner loop body.
+(The Nested loops row in the counter above shows this as 3n² + 1.)

 Consider a function that prints all pairs from an array.
 Getting the array length takes one operation.
 The outer loop runs n times.
 For each outer iteration, the inner loop runs n times.
 Each inner iteration reads two array elements and prints them—three operations.
 Total: 1 + (n × n × 3) = 3n² + 1 operations.
 For n = 5, this equals 76 operations.
 For n = 10, this jumps to 301 operations.